SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Placeholders_for_variables_in_shape_data_values.md

     - **DCF interface name**: The name of the DCF interface that is linked to the input or output that was clicked.

-    - **Type**: Available from DataMiner 10.0.3 onwards.
-Can be "input" or "output", depending on the type of interface.
+    - **Type**: Can be "input" or "output", depending on the type of interface.

-    - **Matrix**: Available from DataMiner 10.0.3 onwards.
-The name of the matrix that contains the clicked input or output.
+    - **Matrix**: The name of the matrix that contains the clicked input or output.

   - Example: `[Event:IOClicked,Label]`